🧡 Skip to main content🔍 Skip to search

 CMD window startup state: Hidden

-It will make CMD window (where ping and tracert commands are executed) invisible during execution.
+It will make the CMD window (where the ping and tracert commands are executed) invisible during execution.

 Conclusion

-We have created a Task that pings the remote server and, depending on the ping outcome it either stops or performs one of two possible error procedures.
-We have used On Error settings in conjunction with Stop Task Action to differentiate between successful ping execution and failure.
-The sequence of Task creation has been non-sequential and we had to return to finalize some Actions after creating farther ones.
+We have created a Task that pings the remote server and, depending on the ping outcome, it either stops or performs one of two possible error procedures.
+We have used On Error settings in conjunction with the Stop Task Action to differentiate between a successful ping execution and a failure.
+The sequence of Task creation has been non-sequential, and we had to return to finalize some Actions after creating farther ones.

 Need assistance?